 (VLTs) at the seven horse racing tracks in the State.
 OBM estimated the VLTs would result in an approximately \$851 million net increase in revenues for the biennium (\$285 million in Fiscal Year 2010 and \$566 million in Fiscal Year 2011) after taking into account offsetting effects of the VLTs on other lottery revenues.
 On September 21, 2009, the Ohio Supreme Court ruled that the statutory provisions enacted in the biennial appropriations Act in support of implementation of those VLTs are subject to voter referendum and granted petitioners in that case until December 20, 2009 to submit referendum petitions.
 Under the referendum provisions of the Ohio Constitution, if referendum petitions are submitted containing at least 241,366 valid signatures (six per cent of the electors of the State) with at least half of those signatures from 44 of the State's 88 counties, those statutory provisions for VLTs will not take effect "unless and until approved by a majority of those [electors] voting upon the same" at an election held on November 2, 2010.
 After review of the signatures on the timely submitted petitions and supplemental petitions, the Ohio Secretary of State, on March 26, notified the committee for the petitioners those petitions contained a sufficient number of valid signatures and the referendum will be placed on the November 2, 2010 ballot.
+On June 28, 2010, the committee for the petitioners notified the Ohio Secretary of State that it was withdrawing the ballot issue.

 - \$259 million from the Ohio Tobacco Use Prevention and Control Foundation Endowment Fund (TUPAC) to be deposited into a special State fund (non-GRF) to be used for various health care initiatives.
 On August 11, 2009, a trial court ruled in favor of the plaintiffs and ordered these monies must remain in that endowment fund and be used for the purpose of reducing tobacco use.
 The State immediately appealed this trial court ruling and on December 31, 2009, the Court of Appeals ruled in favor of the State and reversed the trial court's order.
-Plaintiffs appealed the Court of Appeals decision to the Ohio Supreme Court which was accepted on March 10, 2010. - \$1.036 billion of "one-time" revenues or savings (\$640 million in Fiscal Year 2010 and \$396 million in Fiscal Year 2011), including \$364 million from the spend-down of carry-forward balances (that required temporary suspension of the one-half of one percent ending fund balance requirement for the 2010-11 biennium), \$250 million transferred from a cash account at the Ohio School Facilities Commission funds (anticipated to be replaced with bond funding of school facilities in future biennia), \$272 million savings from subjecting State employees to a two week unpaid "furlough" during each year of the biennium, \$84.3 million from a reduction in State funding to public libraries funding, and \$65 million from the transfer to the GRF of interest on the proceeds of the State's 2007 tobacco securitization. - \$530 million from transfers to the GRF of unclaimed funds and from other non-GRF funds.
+Plaintiffs appealed the Court of Appeals decision to the Ohio Supreme Court which was accepted on March 10, 2010.
+After the case was fully briefed the Supreme Court heard oral arguments on July 6 and the case now awaits its decision. - \$1.036 billion of "one-time" revenues or savings (\$640 million in Fiscal Year 2010 and \$396 million in Fiscal Year 2011), including \$364 million from the spend-down of carry-forward balances (that required temporary suspension of the one-half of one percent ending fund balance requirement for the 2010-11 biennium), \$250 million transferred from a cash account at the Ohio School Facilities Commission funds (anticipated to be replaced with bond funding of school facilities in future biennia), \$272 million savings from subjecting State employees to a two week unpaid "furlough" during each year of the biennium, \$84.3 million from a reduction in State funding to public libraries funding, and \$65 million from the transfer to the GRF of interest on the proceeds of the State's 2007 tobacco securitization. - \$530 million from transfers to the GRF of unclaimed funds and from other non-GRF funds.